snakedye/kile/README.md

 # A layout generator for [river](https://github.com/ifreund/river)

 kile is a layout client for river.

-It comes with a few layouts like deck, vertical and horizontal split you can [use](https://gitlab.com/snakedye/kile/-/blob/main/doc/kile.1.scd#L98) with [layout values](https://gitlab.com/snakedye/kile/-/blob/main/doc/kile.1.scd#L33) to create new unique dynamic layouts.
+Through a lisp like syntax, users can define new dynamic layouts from existing ones.

-Layout examples are provided in the [contrib](https://gitlab.com/snakedye/kile/-/blob/main/doc/contrib) file.
+Layout examples are provided in the [contrib](https://gitlab.com/snakedye/kile/-/blob/main/contrib/layout) file.
+The documentation is in the man page.

 ### Dependencies
 - rust